Best Honey for BBQ and Grilling

 Quick Answer

-Clover honey is the BBQ pitmaster standard—its mild sweetness caramelizes beautifully without burning easily, creating the perfect glaze on ribs, chicken, and brisket.
-For a bolder BBQ sauce, buckwheat honey adds malty depth that stands up to heavy smoke.
-Mesquite honey brings a southwestern character that pairs naturally with grilled meats.
+Clover honey ($8–15) is the BBQ pitmaster standard — its mild sweetness caramelizes into a glossy golden glaze without overpowering smoke flavors, making it the most versatile choice for ribs, chicken, and brisket.
+For bolder BBQ sauces, buckwheat honey ($15–25) adds malty, molasses-like depth with ORAC 16,000+ antioxidants that stands up to heavy hickory smoke.
+Mesquite honey ($10–20) brings authentic southwestern terroir that pairs naturally with grilled meats and chili-based rubs.

 What to Look For

 Honey for BBQ needs to withstand high heat and complement bold smoke flavors.
 Mild to medium honeys are most versatile for glazes and sauces.
-All honey caramelizes at around 265°F (130°C) and burns above 350°F (177°C), so apply glazes during the last 10-15 minutes of grilling.
-Dark honeys create richer color on grilled meats.
+All honey caramelizes at around 265°F (130°C) and burns above 350°F (177°C), so apply glazes during the last 10–15 minutes of grilling.
+Dark honeys create richer color and bolder flavor on grilled meats — buckwheat honey produces the deepest mahogany.
 Choose liquid honey for marinades and sauces; crystallized honey can be dissolved in warm apple cider vinegar for BBQ use.
+For seafood and lighter proteins, floral honeys like orange blossom add citrus brightness without overwhelming delicate flavors.

 Top Recommendations